Multiverse: Your Language Models Secretly Decide How to Parallelize and Merge Generation

 Budget Control Figure 2

-Speedup vs. Parallelsim
+Speedup vs. Parallelism

 Efficiency Figure 1

-Throughput vs. Parallelsim
+Throughput vs. Parallelism

 Efficiency Figure 2

-Multiverse 1K
+Multiverse Training

-Explore the parallelism in the training corpus
+Explore the parallelism in Multiverse 1K

-How to Build Multiverse Model
+How to Build a Multiverse Model

-Understanding the co-design of data, algorithm, and system.
+Understanding the co-design of data, algorithm, and system

-Data: Multiverse 1K
+Data: Multiverse Curator

 Multiverse 1K Data Curation Pipeline